-For people living with pulmonary arterial hypertension, frequent doctors’ appointments are vital for managing their condition.
+For people living with pulmonary arterial hypertension (PAH), frequent doctor’s appointments are vital for managing their condition.
 Risk assessment — estimation of the risk of death within one year — is key for monitoring disease progression and response to treatment.
-During the COVID-19 pandemic, it has become more difficult to access in-person health care.
+During the COVID-19 pandemic, accessing in-person health care has become more difficult.
 Fortunately, there is evidence that accurate self-reporting can make it possible for PAH specialists to effectively assess risk remotely.

 Learn more about the role of risk assessment in managing PAH.

 Doctors have honed the ability to perform accurate risk assessment via telemedicine, or online doctors’ visits, during the COVID-19 pandemic.
 Remote risk assessment relies on accurate self-reporting by people with PAH, especially when measuring functional capacity and mobility.
 Recent studies show that patient-reported outcomes can be an effective method to support the disease management of people living with PAH.